prometheus/prometheus/README.md

   * *vet*: check the source code for common errors
   * *docker*: build a docker container for the current `HEAD`

+## React UI Development

+For more information on building, running, and developing on the new React-based UI, see the React app's [README.md](https://github.com/prometheus/prometheus/blob/master/web/ui/react-app/README.md).

 ## More information

   * The source code is periodically indexed: [Prometheus Core](https://godoc.org/github.com/prometheus/prometheus).